ABOUT :: FAQs

 In this scenario, the existing names for the bridge and its constituent parts, together with all existing highway signs for these names, would be left in place.

-The Campaign is exploring the possibility of sponsoring (or co-sponsoring) a joint resolution in the state legislature or a state ballot proposition that would seek to add the name "Emperor Norton Bridge" in 2018, the bicentennial of Emperor Norton's birth in 1818, or 2022, the 150th anniversary of the Emperor's Proclamations setting out the original vision for the bridge in 1872.
+The Campaign is exploring the possibility of sponsoring (or co-sponsoring) a joint resolution in the state legislature that would seek to add the name "Emperor Norton Bridge" in 2018, the bicentennial of Emperor Norton's birth in 1818, or 2022, the 150th anniversary of the Emperor's Proclamations setting out the original vision for the bridge in 1872.

 Q Sounds like the Campaign's bridge-naming project has a lot of moving parts.
 Where should folks go to learn everything there is to know about the project's history and its goals?